Timeline of the Syrian civil war (2021): February

 controlled by Turkish-backed rebels in Aleppo countryside.

 On 11 February, according to Kurdish sources, four fighters of Asayish were killed in an IS attack northeast of Al-Raqqah.

 On 13 February, an IED was activated by IS militants against an SDF vehicle in the Basira area, about 15 km north of Al-Mayadeen.
 An SDF commander and a fighter were killed.
 Six other fighters were wounded.
 The vehicle was destroyed.

 On 14 February, an International Coalition UAV killed a senior IS operative in the Rawda region, about 50 km northeast of Deir ez-Zor.
 The dead operative was Abu Yassin al-Iraqi, 33, from Ramadi, Iraq.
 Al-Iraqi was IS's official in charge of the region east of the Euphrates River and of oil in the area.
 Also on 14 February, it was reported that the SDF transferred over 100 alleged ISIL fighters to Iraqi authorities at a border crossing a week prior.
 All of the detainees were Iraqi nationals that were held in SDF detention centers.

 Between 14 and 15 February, the SOHR reported the deaths of Syrian soldiers and militiamen that were killed in fights with IS in the Syrian desert.
 According to SOHR, in response to the killings the Russian air force conducted several bombing runs on IS positions.

-Early on 15 February, the Syrian army said its air defences had managed to intercept Israeli missiles launched from the Golan and Galilee which targeted Damascus, residents reported large explosions on the southern edge of the city, an army defector said the strikes hit military targets in Al-Kiswah where Iranian-backed militias are based, and SOHR reported that at least nine pro-government fighters were killed.
+Early on 15 February, the Syrian army said its air defences had managed to intercept Israeli missiles launched from the Golan and Galilee that targeted Damascus, residents reported large explosions on the southern edge of the city, an army defector said the strikes hit military targets in Al-Kiswah where Iranian-backed militias are based, and SOHR reported that at least nine pro-government fighters were killed.
 Opposition media said the targets were 1st Corps positions, showed video of Syrian air defences falling short and hitting a residential neighbourhood, and reported several injuries in Al-Kiswah as well as damage to Iranian military equipment.
-Israel did not confirm the strikes, which the JPost said were the sixth Israeli attributed attack in 2021.
+Israel did not confirm the strikes, which The Jerusalem Post said were the sixth Israeli attributed attack in 2021.

 On 17 February, the SOHR reported the deaths of 4 government soldiers after fighting off an IS ambush on the Damascus-Deir Ezzour highway.

 On February 17, 2021, an SDF fighter was targeted by machine gun fire in the Hajin area, about 50 km southeast of Al-Mayadeen.
 He was killed.

 On February 18, 2021, an SDF fighter was targeted by gunfire in the Sabha area, in Deir ez-Zor's eastern rural area.
 He was killed.

 On 19 February, according to SOHR, Russian jets conducted over 100 airstrikes on IS positions in the eastern Raqqa desert leaving at least 12 militants dead. the same day an IED was activated against Syrian soldiers in the Salamiyah desert region, about 30 km southeast of Hama.
 One soldier was killed.